REDUCING ENERGY CONSUMPTION

 Steps Any Homeowner Can Take to Save Energy

-Contents There are a number of things that all homeowners can do to make significant reductions in their energy consumption, whether or not they are embarking on a major home construction or remodeling project.
-These include the following steps that the owners of this house have taken to reduce their energy consumption and that in turn contribute to the overall energy efficiency of the house.
+CONTENTS There are a number of things that all homeowners can do to make significant reductions in their energy consumption, whether or not they are embarking on a major home construction or remodeling project.
+These include the following steps that the owners of this house have taken to reduce their energy use and that in turn contribute to the overall energy efficiency of the house.

 1. Monitor Energy Consumption.